SamuelLopesSilva/video-upsampler-rust/README.md

 ## Overview

-The "video-upsampler" project is a Rust-based application designed to upscale video resolution using some algorithms and techniques.
+This project is a Rust-based application designed to upscale video resolution using some algorithms and techniques.
 The project utilizes the ffmpeg-next library for video processing, the image library for image manipulation, and the log, colored, env_logger libraries for logging.

 **Key Features**